BYU-CS-Discord/CSBot/README.md

 ## License

-This project's source is licensed under the [Unlicense](LICENSE) license.
-All contributions to this project's source are understood to be given to the public domain.
+This project's source is licensed under the [BSD Zero Clause License](LICENSE).
+All contributions to this project's source may be used, copied, modified, and/or distributed for any purpose.

 ## Table of contents